Hard Drive Info

 Click on the " What are the 44 pins for ? " Gadget and view where they go to.

-Mini IDE 44 pin out
+To the Mini IDE 44 pin-out page

 Click me to go to Mini IDE info Page